cseljatib/cseljatib.github.io2/pubs.md

 ## Peer-reviewed papers

 If you do not have access to any of these papers, [drope me an e-mail](mailto:cseljatib@gmail.com).
-For those papers written in Spanish, I have provided the translation of the title among brackets and using underline.
+For those papers written in Spanish, I have provided the translation of the title among [brackets] and using <u>underline</u>.

 `2020`
 **Salas-Eljatib C**.
 2020.
-[Height growth–rate at a given height: a mathematical perspective for forest productivity](/myPubs/2020hgrate_ecoModelling.pdf). **Ecological Modelling** 431.
+[Height growth–rate at a given height: a mathematical perspective for forest productivity](/myPubs/2020hgrate_ecoModelling.pdf). **Ecological Modelling** 431: 109198.

 `2020`
 **Salas-Eljatib C**, Weiskittel AR.
 2020.
-[On studying the patterns of individual-based tree mortality in natural forests: a modelling analysis](https://doi.org/10.1016/j.foreco.2020.118369). **Forest Ecology and Management** 475.
+[On studying the patterns of individual-based tree mortality in natural forests: a modelling analysis](https://doi.org/10.1016/j.foreco.2020.118369). **Forest Ecology and Management** 475: 118369.

 `2020`
 **Salas-Eljatib C**, Promis A. 2020.
 Un llamado a la activación real de la Sociedad Chilena de Ciencias Forestales